The cause & effect of messes

 From accepting blame to accepting responsibility

 Alternatively, outside of the judgement-blame matrix, is accepting responsibility for actions, commitments, and/or your role in a situation.
-A “situation” could be discretely outlined and temporary, or it could be as big as your entire soul path.
+A “situation” could be discretely outlined and temporary, or it could be as big as your entire life history.
 Scale doesn’t matter here.

 When you look closely at the word “responsibility,” it breaks down into “ability to respond.”